d-terrell/Spotipi-Recreation/README.md

 - Didn't have the right adapters for Raspberry Pi Zero and had to purchase a mini HDMI converter from Walmart.

-- Borrowed a USB Female to Micro USB Male Adapter from my data science professor.
+- I had to borrow a USB Female to Micro USB Male Adapter from my data science professor.

-- Had to go to the hardware store multiple times because I got the wrong alloy for electrical soldering and needed a 3 mm flat-head screwdriver to loosen and tighten power cables.
+- I had to go to the hardware store multiple times because I got the wrong alloy for electrical soldering and needed a 3 mm flat-head screwdriver to loosen and tighten power cables.

 - Didn't have jumper wires and couldn't find anywhere in town to purchase them, so they asked for permission to take some from the supply at the college.